Frequently Asked Questions

 What is the worship like?

 Worship at Second Church is built upon a rich classical tradition and the services are filled with beautiful organ and choral music and a mix of both contemporary and traditional congregational hymns.
 We also have a wonderful handbell choir who perform about twice a month.
 Approximately four times a year, we welcome the Charleston Gospel Choir to join our service and they provide sounds to behold and celebrate.

 Do you serve communion?

 We joyfully serve communion the first Sunday of each month.
 All baptized believers are welcome at the table.
 Children are encouraged to walk through the communion process with their families and, since all baptized believers are welcome at the table, your child can receive communion too.
 If you would rather they wait, they can still walk up with you and witness others taking part.

 I’m from a (fill in the blank) denominational background.
 Is that OK?

 Of course!
 Second Church’s congregation has members from Baptist, Methodist, Episcopal, non-denominational and a host of other religious backgrounds.
-While we adhere to the democratic organizational structure of the Presbyterian Church (USA) and are proud of our rich Reformed heritage, we believe that there is only one name by which God identifies us, and that is the name of Christ.
+While we adhere to the democratic organizational structure of the Presbyterian Church (USA) and are proud of our rich Reformed heritage, we believe that there is only one name by which God identifies us, and that is by the name of Christ.
 We are Christians first!